-The success of artificial intelligence (AI) in research settings has been difficult to replicate in routine clinical practice.
-The initial concern that AI might replace radiologists has been tempered by the logistical, ethical, and legal hurdles encountered with AI implementation.
-A 2020 survey by the American College of Radiology revealed that approximately 30 percent of radiologists were using AI in their practices.
-While this statistic shows a modest penetration into the field, it is far from the “rise of the machines” takeover once feared.
+The initial concern that artificial intelligence (AI) might replace radiologists has been tempered by the logistical, ethical, and legal hurdles encountered with AI implementation.
+A 2021 survey published by the Journal of American College of Radiology revealed that approximately 30 percent of radiologists were currently using AI in their practices.
+While this statistic may be increasing, it is a modest penetration into the field and far from the “rise of the machines” takeover once feared.

 Consider the following potential AI workflow improvements.

 Examination Planning and Ordering Studies

 With the ever-growing amount of patient information in the EHR, it may be difficult for a radiologist to synthesize all of the data into a customized imaging plan.
 This is where AI’s ability to quickly scan and collate information into a meaningful plan based on the patient’s clinical indication could be leveraged.1 By optimizing the process of ordering studies, AI can reduce the number of unnecessary scans.

 Time saved by the radiologist could be better invested in patient-facing areas, such as educating the patient about the procedure or exam, conducting informed consent, and answering questions and concerns that could result in improved patient satisfaction.